Trusted WordPress tutorials, when you need them most.

 First, you will need to find the name or handle of the stylesheet that you want to deregister.
 You can locate it using your browser’s inspect tool.

-After finding the stylesheet handle, you can deregister it by adding this code to your theme’s functions.php file or a site-specific plugin.
+After you find the stylesheet handle, you can deregister it by adding this code to your theme’s functions.php file using a code snippet plugin like WPCode (recommended).

 add_action( 'wp_print_styles', 'my_deregister_styles', 100 );